0x506978656c/MCBE1.7-Decompiled/README.md

 # MCBE1.7-Decompiled
-This is just a random clump of decompiled code from code digging produced from a bunch of various versions around 1.6 and 1.7 but I wanted to keep them all together easily
+This is legit gonna be a dumping ground for all my code from this and random decom projects.
+Pls don't think this is going to be good lol.

-Update: I'm back and this code is really bad so there's going to be only new code from stuff
+If you want to contribute just create a folder with your name and push it I will auto accept.

 # Note